chloealbright/DevHiveMind/Architecture/System Design/System Design Thought Process Flow.md

   - Making [[Event-driven Architectural Pattern Decisions]].

 ### Scalability and Performance
-  - Distribute traffic across server pools for different types of traffic.
+  - Distribute traffic across server pools for different types of traffic. talk about different trade-offs.

   - Implement local cache for improved response time.

   - You can talk about [[Vertical vs Horizontal Scaling]] in the context of database servers and instances of your application along with any microservices if you include that in your codebase architecture.
 Side note scaling can fall under Admin functionality weather that is resource scaling in a cloud environment or some custom built solution like creating an admin dashboard for internal use by developers with a frontend that includes different [[XII Admin processes]].

   - Horizontal scaling is often more desirable since vertical scaling limitations like it is impossible to add unlimited CPU and memory to the server and it lacks fail over and redundancy if one server goes down the website app goes down with it completely